danirod/phpbb-tagmanager/README.md

 the ACP with no extra coding.
 Just enable the extension, go to the board settings, and set your container ID.

+It has been tested to work with phpBB 3.2.0 and phpBB 3.2.1.
+Older versions are not supported, although they haven't been tested so I don't know what to expect.

 ## Notice

 This extension integrates with a third party product made by Google Inc.